Sale!

 SAB 101: Defining and Understanding Spiritual Abuse

-Spiritual abuse often takes place in a religious setting or in a personal relationship.
-Anyone in a leadership position or position of authority that exerts power and control over someone using religion, faith, or beliefs is an example of spiritual abuse.
-In this lesson, Dr. Chris Adams will provide a deeper understanding of spiritual abuse and the unhealthy systems that allow for spiritual abuse to happen.
+Spiritual abuse often occurs in a religious setting or personal relationship.
+Anyone in a leadership position or position of authority who exerts power and control over someone using religion, faith, or beliefs is an example of spiritual abuse.
+In this lesson, Jeff and Terra Mattson will provide a deeper understanding of spiritual abuse and the unhealthy systems that allow for spiritual abuse to happen.

 SAB 103: Assessing and Treating Spiritual Abuse

-In this session, Terra Mattson, M.A. will provide mental health professionals with a road map to develop proper assessment and treatment strategies for Christian clients who have experienced any form of spiritual abuse.
+In this session, Jeff and Terra Mattson will provide mental health professionals with a road map to develop proper assessment and treatment strategies for Christian clients who have experienced any form of spiritual abuse.
+M.A.

 Continuing Education